elejeune11/woundcompute/README.md

 ## Acknowledgements <a name="acknowledge"></a>

-Big thank you to Chad Hovey for providing template scripts for I/O and testing via the [Sandia Injury Biomechanics Laboratory](https://github.com/sandialabs/sibl) repository.
+Big thank you to Chad Hovey for providing templates for I/O, testing, and installation via the [Sandia Injury Biomechanics Laboratory](https://github.com/sandialabs/sibl) repository.